-Trump returns to White House downplaying virus that hospitalized him and turned West Wing into a ‘ghost town’
+Trump returns to White House, downplaying virus that hospitalized him and turned West Wing into a ‘ghost town’

 “We’ve done routine standard imaging,” he said.
 “I’m just not at liberty to discuss.”

-He also declined to answer questions about the viral load detected in Trump, or if Trump had taken blood thinners.
+He also declined to answer questions about the viral load detected in Trump, or whether Trump had taken blood thinners.

 “He’s on a routine regimen of covid therapy,” he said.
 “I’m not going into specifics of what he is and isn’t on.”

-Asked when Trump last tested negative for the coronavirus, Conley again dodged — continuing a pattern from White House officials who have continued to avoid the critical question.
+Asked when Trump last tested negative for the coronavirus, Conley again dodged — continuing a pattern from White House officials who have avoided answering the question.

 “I don’t want to go backwards,” Conley said.

-Understanding the date of Trump’s last negative test could help determine how long the president may have been contagious before his positive test on Thursday — and how many people he may have put at risk in the interim.
+Understanding the date of Trump’s last negative test could help determine how long the president may have been contagious before his positive test Thursday — and how many people he may have put at risk in the interim.

 McEnany also declined to directly answer questions about when Trump last tested negative.

 Her own experience came to serve as a cautionary tale for a White House that has held up its rapid testing system as a kind of cure-all to protect Trump and his aides from the coronavirus.
-That system has failed to keep the virus out of the West Wing, resulting in the hospitalization of the president and raising questions about the Trump administration’s cavalier attitude toward public health measures for people who don’t have access to on-demand rapid tests.
+That system has failed to keep the virus out of the West Wing, resulting in the hospitalization of the president and raising questions about the Trump administration’s cavalier attitude toward public health measures for people who do not have access to on-demand rapid tests.

-“After testing negative consistently, including every day since Thursday, I tested positive for the coronavirus on Monday morning while experiencing no symptoms,” she said in a statement.
+“After testing negative consistently, including every day since Thursday, I tested positive for the coronavirus on Monday morning while experiencing no symptoms,” McEnany said in a statement.

-The day before she tested positive for the coronavirus, McEnany declined to wear a mask while talking with reporters outside the White House, removing her face covering Sunday evening as she approached journalists.
+The day before she tested positive, McEnany declined to wear a mask while talking with reporters outside the White House, removing her face covering Sunday evening as she approached journalists.
 Like McEnany, White House Chief of Staff Mark Meadows also has spoken to reporters without a mask since Trump’s diagnosis.
 Meadows has not tested positive for the virus.

 As Trump prepared to return to the White House from Walter Reed, aides were being asked to wear masks when around others.

-Meadows had a call with senior staff Monday morning to say the president was likely to return to the White House later in the day, officials said.
-He encouraged staff to work remotely, and suggested that some meetings could happen in the Eisenhower Executive Office Building, where there is more space.
+Meadows had a call with senior staffers Monday morning to say the president was likely to return to the White House later in the day, officials said.
+He encouraged staffers to work remotely and suggested that some meetings could happen in the Eisenhower Executive Office Building, where there is more space.

-Officials said many spaces inside the White House complex — offices used by the national economic council, the press staff, even the hallways — were almost entirely bereft of people.
+Officials said many spaces inside the White House complex — offices used by the National Economic Council, the press staff, even the hallways — were almost entirely bereft of people.
 Among those who remained, mask-wearing was more prevalent than it had been previously — but not universal.

-The disdain among staff for Meadows in the West Wing is “through the roof” right now, one senior administration official said, citing his contradictory messaging about Trump’s health on Saturday and his lack of communication with aides about what was going on.
+Disdain among staffers for Meadows in the West Wing is “through the roof” right now, one senior administration official said, citing the chief of staff’s contradictory messaging about Trump’s health on Saturday and a lack of communication with aides about what was going on.

 Trump may be spending considerable time in the White House’s Map Room, officials said.
-Trump likes the room, and goes there regularly to prepare for major speeches and hold tele-town hall events.
+Trump likes the room and goes there regularly to prepare for major speeches and hold tele-town-hall events.
 It is close to the White House medical offices.

 Conley said Trump would continue to be monitored daily to determine when it is safe for him to leave isolation.